 Taking your standard brush tool, using Alt in the same way as the clone tool, you can sample the colour of the flesh and paint the back on.

 Once you have created a somewhat realistic back go to Filter – Noise – Add Noise

-This will add in texture to you image and make it look realistic, you can then use this to sample off of, or like in this case make a copy of the layer and flip it to save on time, then I clone in a separate layer below that.
+This will add in Photoshop Textures to you image and make it look realistic, you can then use this to sample off of, or like in this case make a copy of the layer and flip it to save on time, then I clone in a separate layer below that.

 So that’s just an extra little trick thrown in there for you.

 And that’s pretty much how I use my Clone Stamp Tool.